Nokia’s failure became official when the company was acquired by Microsoft, in 2013. At the time, Nokia’s CEO Stephen Elop famously said:

 - Nokia’s decline accelerates by 2011 and is acquired by Microsoft in 2013.

-Nokia’s demise from being the world’s best mobile phone company to losing it all by 2013 has become a case study discussed by teachers and students in business management classes.
+Nokia’s failure from being the world’s best mobile phone company to losing it all by 2013 has become a case study discussed by teachers and students in business management classes.

-When explaining Nokia’s fall many observers found three reasons:
+When explaining Nokia’s failure many observers found 3 reasons:

 - Nokia’s technology was inferior to Apple’s;